joebaarath/1005433_ESC_Testing_Campaign/README.md

 ### Running the Unit Test or Software Test
 1. Ensure development setup is completed using IntelliJ
 2. Within IntelliJ, navigate to "Recon/src/test/java"
-3. Open and run "ReconcilliationTest" for Unit Testing or "SystemTest"
+3. Open and run "ReconcilliationTest" for Unit Testing or "SystemTest" for System Testing
 4. The resulting output would be the Junit Unit Testing output to indicate any failures.

 ### Running the Fuzzing Test